ajaxscape/tamarin-world/README.md

   <a href="https://david-dm.org/ajaxscape/tamarin-world"><img src="https://david-dm.org/ajaxscape/tamarin-world/dev-status.svg" alt="devDependencies status"></a>
 </p>

+I had two motivations behind Tamarin.
+The first was to convert the steps behind my cucumber tests from ruby to javascript _(It seems these days that the front-end javascript developers end up maintaining the ruby steps .... and they hate it!)_ and the second was to simplify those steps to only include the actual tests and not all that extra code just to make the tests work consistently.

+To do this I asked myself __As a user would I ever click on an invisible link, type in a disabled field or select an item from a dynamically loaded dropdown that hadn't loaded yet?__  My answer was of course __Of course I wouldn't!__ so why do we have to write tests to make sure this doesn't happen?
+What if all that extra code was abstracted away and all you had to do was implement a one-line "click" and everything else was taken care of?
+That was the idea behind Tamarin.
+A little monkey behind the scenes doing all the hard work for you.

 As an extension to [Cucumber.js](https://www.npmjs.com/package/cucumber), __tamarin-world__ allows the tester/developer to concentrate on the functionality that needs to be tested rather than the boiler-plate code around it in order for the test to work.

 An example of how to use __tamarin-world__ can be found in the project [tamarin-world-example](https://github.com/ajaxscape/tamarin-world-example).